kyma-project/website/content/blog-posts/2022-07-28-release-notes-2.5/index.md

 In this release, we introduced a temporary setting: **global.sidecarMigration**.

 It is used to support migration of existing runtimes from enabled sidecar injection to sidecar injection disabled by default.
-After the migration, the new setting will match the default Istio settings.

-By default, this new parameter is set to true, so there aren't any changes to sidecar injection in this release.
+In Kyma 2.5, this new parameter is set to `true`, so there aren't any changes to sidecar injection yet.
+After the migration in a future release, the new setting will match the default Istio settings.

 The parameter is here only for the migration purposes and will be removed in a future Kyma version.

+To learn more about this topic, read about [Istio sidecars and why you want them](https://kyma-project.io/docs/kyma/2.5/01-overview/main-areas/service-mesh/smsh-03-istio-sidecars-in-kyma/).